-2.5 Failures and Resubmission of Coursework
+2.2.5 Failures and Resubmission of Coursework

 A student who fails any required assessment will be permitted one further attempt.
 All resubmissions should be submitted by Monday of week 4 of Trinity Term by 12 noon.
+Extensions to the resubmission deadline may only be granted in exceptional circumstances by the DPhil Programme Director.